apache/tvm/docs/install/from_source.rst

 - CMake 3.5 or higher
 - We highly recommend to build with LLVM to enable all the features.
 - If you want to use CUDA, CUDA toolkit version >= 8.0 is required.
 If you are upgrading from an older version, make sure you purge the older version and reboot after installation.
+- On macOS, you may want to install `Homebrew <https://brew.sh>` to easily install and manage dependencies.

 We use cmake to build the library.